LimeChain/LimeDJV/README.md

-LimeDJV is a framework for decentralized joint ventures between two or more DAOs.
+LimeDJV is a framework for decentralized joint ventures between DAOs.

 ## Overview